Burundi Travel Information

 The business world in Burundi is relatively undeveloped.
 Lightweight suits should be worn to formal meetings, which are usually conducted in French.
 An interpreter should be organised beforehand.
 Handshakes are important in Burundi and formal meetings often include food and drink, which is considered rude to turn down.
 Office hours are Monday to Friday 8am to 12pm and 2pm to 5.30pm.
 During the hotter months, a longer lunch break is taken.

-Travellers are allowed to import 1,000 cigarettes or 1,000 grams of tobacco, one litre of alcohol and a reasonable amount of perfume.
+Travellers are allowed to import 1,000 cigarettes or 1,000 grams of tobacco, and one litre of alcohol.
 Cameras should be declared on arrival.

 Become our Burundi Travel Expert